Davidobot/BetterJoy/README.md

 __Note that for Joycons to work properly, you need a decent Bluetooth adapter that is comfortable with handling 3/4 connections at a time.__

 __If while using a pro controller in USB mode, the program hangs on *Using USB*, just close the console window and open it again.__

+## Make pro controller or Joycons visible to other programs again without uninstalled HidGuardian
+BetterJoyForCemu automatically adds Joycons and Pro Controllers to HidGuardian's blacklist upon start-up.

+However, to manually remove the devices from the blacklist, one can navigate to this page: http://localhost:26762/

 ## No Joycons detected
 If using Bluetooth - see the "How to properly disconnect the controller" section and follow the steps listed there.
 Then, reconnect the controller.